 The Wilson boys and family had the most fantastic final weekend all together – the perfect way to end the year and the junior boys boarding house known as ‘Wilson’s’.
 Lunchtime on Saturday, we all headed out to the Cotswolds for a weekend of bushcraft and camping.
 We all learnt how to make campfires, build dens, whittle, catch crayfish and build rafts in and amongst games of cricket, capture the flag, swimming, archery and a visit from 50 beagles!
 We all camped out in large bell tents in the most glorious setting and weather!
 The boys had a weekend that they will never forget and were even happy to go to bed early on Sunday night!

 SOCIAL MEDIA NEWS

-Please follow us on our Dragon School Community social media pages, where we will now be sharing updates, including school news, Old Dragon news, upcoming event invitations and reminders, as well Music School and Development updates.
+Please follow us on our Dragon School social media pages, where we share updates, including school news, Old Dragon news, upcoming event invitations and reminders.